 The Company's product sales consist largely of our online shop sales and over-the-counter package software sales at consumer electronics retailers and other retail stores.
 For reasons that include long-term brand building, we continue to view these channels as very important.
-At the same time, it is also essential that we build new channels by working with other companies to sell to corporations, mobile carriers, communications carriers other than mobile carriers (ISPs, etc.), and the children's smartphone/tablet market (educational market).
+At the same time, it is also essential that we build new channels by working with other companies to sell to corporations, mobile carriers, and communications carriers other than mobile carriers (ISPs, etc.).
 We will be actively pursuing these types of partnerships with the goal of diversifying our customer base.